Nabil-AL/NTX_Hackathons23_FractedMinds/README.md

-# Generate live piece of art with brain waves and using the cheapest EEG recorder
+# Generate live piece of art with brain waves and using the cheapest EEG recorder (less than 20e)

+Project designed and presented during the NeuroTechX Hackathon 2023 week-end.
+This project enabled us to reach the podium among 54 teams participating from all around the world.

 ## Order of files to be run